da667/Autosuricata/readme.md

  - [ ] 3 network interfaces (one for management traffic, two for inline operation)

 These are the specs for the VM I used to test this script.
 As with most software, the more resources it has available, the better it will perform.
 Suricata has always been multi-threaded, so more CPU cores is never a bad thing.
+**Note:** most compilation tasks for this script are configured to use `make -j` or an equivalent to compile with multiple threads.
+Sometimes if memory is too low, this can cause the OOM killer to come by and start reaping random processes.
+So... it's best to run this script when the system is **IDLE**.

-**OS Recommendations:** This script has been tested on Ubuntu 20.04 and above.
+**OS Recommendations:** This script has been tested on Ubuntu 20.04, 24.04, and Debian 13.
 If you want to use another Debian-based distro, be my guest. *However* that is entirely unsupported and untested.

 **Other Recommendations:**

-**This script takes a significant period of time to run.** Suricata will take a little bit of time to compile.
+**This script takes a significant period of time to run.** Suricata (and especially the `vectorscan` and `DPDK` components) will take a little bit of time to compile.
 If you're using the minimum system requirements, you'll need at least 30+ minutes for it to compile and configure everything.
-That's also assuming a moderately decent internet connection required to download everything.
+That's also assuming a moderately decent internet connection.

 **This script defaults to assuming you want to run Suricata in inline mode.** If you don't want that, I'll show you how to undo that in a little bit.

 ## What does this script do *exactly*?
 AutoSuricata automates all of the following tasks:
- - Installs all of the prerequisites available from the Ubuntu repositories for Suricata
+ - Installs all of the package prerequisites available from the Ubuntu repositories for Suricata
+ - Installs `vectorscan` from source for hyperscan support
+ - Installs `DPDK` to support its usage as well
  - Installs the latest build of Suricata
 	- Creates the `suricata` system user and group in order for the suricata process to drop its privileges after startup
 	- Configures Suricata for inline operation through the included `af-packet.yaml` file.